Australians have trusted HCF with their health insurance needs since 1932. Read on to discover if it's the right health fund for you.

 - If government penalties are applied.
 If the Lifetime Health Cover loading is applied then the premium amount increases.

-- Use the HCF My Membership app to take a photo of your receipt and submit your claim
+- Via the HCF mobile app.
+You can take a photo of your receipt with your smartphone to submit your claim.

 Get the HCF My Membership app